 Keynote speakers

-Confirmed keynote speakers for the conference in Brussels are the internationally renowned social scientist Professor Philomena Essed (Critical Race, Gender and Leadership Studies, Antioch University, Ohio, USA) and the esteemed sociologist, scholar-activist and broadcaster Professor Kehinde Andrews (School of Social Sciences, Birmingham City University, UK).
+Keynote speakers for the conference in Brussels included internationally renowned social scientist Professor Philomena Essed (Critical Race, Gender and Leadership Studies, Antioch University, Ohio, USA) and the esteemed sociologist, scholar-activist and broadcaster Professor Kehinde Andrews (School of Social Sciences, Birmingham City University, UK).

-Prospective conference contributors are invited to submit proposals that respond to the theme of “Intersectional Challenges in Afroeuropean Communities.”
+Papers presented at the conference responded to the overarching theme “Intersectional Challenges in Afroeuropean Communities.”

 - Intersectionality as Theory, Practice and Movement: Re-Centring Black Feminist Legacies